Home

 GUA KELAM

-Gua Kelam is located about 35 km from Kangar, at Kaki Bukit near Wang Kelian in northern Perlis.
-A small entrance fee is charged for the cave.
+Location and access - Gua Kelam is located about 35 km from Kangar, at Kaki Bukit near Wang Kelian in northern Perlis.

 GUA WANG BURMA